What Is the Anat Baniel Method?

 A Parent’s Guide to Neuroplasticity Movement for Children

-When a child has cerebral palsy, developmental delays, or other neurological challenges, parents often hear about therapies that focus on strengthening muscles, stretching tightness, or practicing movements over and over again.
+If your child is struggling with movement, coordination, or development, you’ve likely been told to focus on strengthening muscles, stretching tightness, or practicing movements over and over again.

-Through gentle movement and increased awareness, the method helps the brain build new connections that can lead to improvements in movement, coordination, regulation, and learning.
+Instead of trying to “fix” the body, this approach helps the brain build new connections that can lead to meaningful improvements in:

 What Is the Anat Baniel Method®?